carla-simulator/carla/Docs/python_api.md

     - **Note:** <font color="#8E8E8E">_This function does not call the simulator, it returns the data received in the last tick.
 _</font>
 - <a name="carla.Vehicle.apply_physics_control"></a>**<font color="#7fb800">apply_physics_control</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**physics_control**</font>)
 Apply physics control to this vehicle.
-The control will take effect on next tick.
+The control will take effect on the next tick.
     - **Parameters:**
         - `physics_control` (_[carla.VehiclePhysicsControl](#carla.VehiclePhysicsControl)_)
 - <a name="carla.Vehicle.get_physics_control"></a>**<font color="#7fb800">get_physics_control</font>**(<font color="#00a6ed">**self**</font>)